 The rule of law is as fundamental to the work of all professionals as it is to lawyers, and real change requires the collaboration of leaders from all sectors.
 Engagement events have leveraged the commitment and expertise of these leaders, generating dozens of programs and building global, multidisciplinary rule of law networks, ultimately affecting the lives of countless individuals.

 The inaugural World Justice Forum was held in Vienna, Austria, on July 2-5, 2008.
 The second World Justice Forum took place on November 11-14, 2009, also in Vienna, Austria.
-The World Justice Forum III was held on June 20-23, 2011, in Barcelona, Spain, and the World Justice Forum IV will take place on July 8-11, 2013 in The Hague, Netherlands.
+The World Justice Forum III was held on June 20-23, 2011, in Barcelona, Spain, and the World Justice Forum IV took place on July 8-11, 2013 in The Hague, Netherlands.
 Read more >

-World Justice Project workshops provide the opportunity for select leaders from multiple professional sectors to deliberate on the current rule of law challenges facing their country, as identified by the WJP Rule of Law Index.
-Workshop participants have the opportunity to collaborate on practical solutions, which will be documented and drafted into subsequent reports.
-Workshops are held in countries undergoing transition, where World Justice Project tools can be of service.
+World Justice Project country sorties provide the opportunity for select leaders from multiple professional sectors to deliberate on the current rule of law opportunities and challenges facing their country, as identified by the WJP Rule of Law Index.
+Sortie participants have the opportunity to collaborate on practical solutions, which will be documented and drafted into subsequent reports.
+Read more >

 In 2012, the World Justice Project launched a new series of small, targeted workshops on topics that are related to the rule of law.
 These roundtable discussions will feature experts on a diverse array of rule of law topics.
 The inaugural discussion featured Tim Hanstad, Executive Director of WJP co-sponsoring organization Landesa, to talk about land rights and the rule of law.

 In the United States, the WJP has partnered with rule of law education projects at both the secondary and postsecondary levels.
 Read more >